Greenhouse gases: Bay of Plenty emissions growing faster than anywhere else in NZ

 Greenhouse gas emissions are growing at a faster rate in the Bay of Plenty than anywhere else in the country, new statistics suggest.

-Although the region's emissions only made up 4.3 per cent of the national total in 2018, the rise in emissions since 2007 is being described as "just not good enough".
+Although the region's emissions equated to only 4.3 per cent of the national total in 2018, the rapid rise since 2007 is being described as "quite disturbing" and "just not good enough".

-The 2007-2018 data released in the past week is the first time Stats NZ has released a regional breakdown of greenhouse gas emissions.
+The 2007-18 data released last month marks the first time Stats NZ has released a regional breakdown of greenhouse gas emissions.

-Overall, emissions in the Bay of Plenty grew by 11.9 per cent from 2007.
+Overall emissions in the Bay of Plenty grew 11.9 per cent from 2007.

-Canterbury had the second-largest increase at 11 per cent, then Otago at 7 per cent, Southland on 6.2 per cent and Tasman/Nelson on 1.6 per cent.
+Canterbury had the second-largest increase at 11 per cent followed by Otago at 7 per cent.

 Read More

-- NZ's big dry and climate change: What's the link? - NZ Herald
+- More hot days, fewer frosts: how NZ's climate has already changed - NZ Herald

-- Climate change: New Zealand emissions barely budge, transport emissions cuts urged - NZ Herald
+- Climate change: Masculine marketing of utility vehicles linked to rising emissions - NZ Herald

+- Covid 19 coronavirus: Climate Change Commission warns high emission economic recovery could deepen climate crisis - NZ Herald

 - Climate change: New Zealand's Paris Agreement greenhouse gas emissions targets to be reviewed - NZ Herald